Skip to main content Skip to footer

 Applicants are advised to choose age, experience, and culturally appropriate content.

 Recording of videos must be completed in one continuous take.
-Each piece must briefly introduce relevant information (title, where it is from, composer/choreographer).
+Each piece must include a brief introduction of relevant information (title, where it is from, composer/choreographer).

 The assessment of videos will be conducted by an assessment panel comprising at least two qualified assessors.